Carolina Panthers

 Last 3 Games vs. Season Average

-They are allowing +11.6 more points per game recently.
+They are allowing -1.4 fewer points per game recently.

 Roster & Injuries